Buford Pusser: Death

-Local speculation as to the cause included rumors of sabotage to the steering mechanism and the tie rods.
-The state trooper who worked the accident, Paul Ervin, later became McNairy County sheriff.
+Local speculation regarding the cause of the accident included rumors of sabotage to the steering mechanism and the tie rods.
+The Tennessee state trooper who responded to the accident, Paul Ervin, later became the sheriff of McNairy County.
 Ervin claimed that Pusser's death was caused by drunk driving without a seat belt.
-Buford’s daughter, Dwana Pusser, a passenger in another car, came upon the scene of the accident minutes later.
+Buford's daughter, Dwana Pusser, a passenger in another car, came upon the scene of the accident minutes later.
 No autopsy of Pusser's body was performed.
 As sheriff, Pusser was credited with surviving seven stabbings and eight shootings.
 Pusser's memorial service was held at the Adamsville Church of Christ.